paperclip-dev/Terminal-Version/README.md

 I have removed the Staff Class, All staff classes are now stand alone.
 Please follow my formating as best possible - im pretty sure this is how he wants it.

+There is a test person for each of the people classes held in index 0 if you need to test.

 What needs doing: